palewire/django-calaccess-raw-data/docs/models.rst

             <td>amend_id</td>
             <td>Integer</td>
             <td>Yes</td>
-            <td>Amendment ID: Amendment identification number.
+            <td>Amendment identification number.
 A number of 0 is the original filing and 1 to 999 amendments.</td>
         </tr>